james-stevens/recursor-protobuf/README.md

 as the only way to capture information about querues it blocks is using this interface.

-What this program does is listen on it's input for connections from PowerDNS Recursor, decodes the protobuf data into JSON, then connects to it's output to a listening destination to send the `<LF>` separated JSON to.
+What this program does is listen on it's input for connections from PowerDNS Recursor, decodes the protobuf data into JSON, then connects to it's output, to a listening destination, to send it the `<LF>` separated JSON.

 I use [Vector](https://vector.dev) as the destination listener and I have included an [exmaple vector.yaml](/vector.yaml) config file to show how this cam be done.